sellingcabohomes/blog.sellingcabo.homes/_posts/2025-09-10-Complete-Los-Cabos-Real-Estate-Buyers-Guide-5-Essential-Questions-Before-Purchasing-Property-in-Mexico.md

 **Development Land:** Raw land in emerging areas like East Cape and Todos Santos for long-term appreciation.

 <a href="/fractional-ownership-vacation-homes/">**Fractional Ownership:**</a> A cost-effective way to own luxury vacation property without the management hassles.

+Beyond property types, it's also crucial to understand the different ownership models available.
+For many buyers, the debate between **<a href="/fractional-ownership-vs-timeshare/">fractional ownership vs. timeshare</a>** is a key consideration that impacts both cost and long-term value.

 ---